-Looking at the eight healthy housing goals, hopefully the correlation between indoor health and indoor air quality are clear.
+Looking at the eight healthy housing goals, hopefully, the correlation between health and indoor air quality is clear.
 Thankfully, when it comes to improving indoor air quality, there are also strategies available for every budget and every space.

 Healthy Housing: The How-To

 We have a few quick suggestions to best address the housing-health relationship to ensure a safer and cleaner home for you and your family.